Ragnt/AngryOxide/README.md

 WPOxide was developed as a way to learn rust, netlink, and kernel sockets all at once- with a focus on WiFi exploitation.

-The engine behind the tool is primarily designed after the hcxdumptool attack engine.

 ## Features